brombaut/Algorithms-And-Stuff/design-patterns/README.md

 + ## The Hollywood Principle
 "Don't call us, we'll call you"
 The Hollywood Principle gives us a way to prevent "dependency rot."
 Dependency rot happens when you have high-level components depending on low-level components depending on high-level components depending on side-ways components depending on low-level components, and so on.
 When rot sets in, no one can easily understand the way a system is designed.
 With the Hollywood principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
 In other words, the high-level components give the low-level components a "don't call us, we'll call you" treatment.

++ ## Single Responsibility Principle
+A class should have only one reason to change.
+Every responsibility of a class is an area of potential change, More than one responsibility means more than one area of change.
+This principle guides us to keep each class to a single responsibility.